paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Manis single post page](/images/hugo_themes/manis_single_post.png#center)](/images/hugo_themes/manis_single_post.png)

 In line with main and navigational pages, post content and nothing extra.
-The text is rendered in a very neat way, quotation and source code blocks adjusted to be in style with the theme and it's done really nice.
+The text is rendered in a very neat way, quotation and source code blocks adjusted to be in style with the theme, and it's done really nice.
 Only next\previous posts shown below, no related posts.
 Disqus comments support is present.

 ---